Fabsolute/FabsLang-Interpreter/README.md

 # FabsLang-Interpreter

-Easy programming language you can see
+Easiest programming language you can see

 | Command       | Explanation                     |
 | ------------- | ------------------------------- |